Free on-site visit & quote

 If you don’t know where to begin, don’t fret.
 Here are our 7 top tips for preventing a pest infestation in your home.

 Windows act as a common entry point for many types of pests, as it provides direct access between the inside and outside of the home.
 Closely examine each of your external windows, paying attention to any cracks or gaps.
 If you spot a crack or gap, no matter how small, use a sealant to close it up.

 If you notice any tears in your windscreen, now would also be a great time to repair these.
 The less potential entry points for pests, the better!

 The exterior doors within your home should also be closely examined, as pests may be able to enter your home through the gap underneath.
 Pay particular attention to the garage entry door (including roller doors) and your home’s front door.

 If these doors don’t already have seals, add them in to close the space between the bottom of the door and the floor beneath it.
 Alternatively, if your doors already have seals, consider lowering them to keep crawling pests out.

 Many homeowners might not know this, but ceiling downlights—particularly older models—have a large gap between the light bulb and light component.
-This gives pests plenty of space to set up a colony within your roof, thus making it hard for you to find or eliminate them.
+This gives pests plenty of space to set up a colony within your roof, thus making it hard for you to find them.